ZonkeyZebra/startup/README.md

 - **Frontend makes WebSocket connection** - This has been added!
 - **Data sent over WebSocket connection** - This has been added!
 - **WebSocket data displayed** - This has been added

+## React deliverable

+For this deliverable I converted the application over to use React.

+- **Bundled and transpiled** - This has been added!
+- **Components** - Login, review, your reviews, about, and restaurant pages are all components.
+- **Router** - Routing between components.
+- **Hooks** - Uses of `UseState` and `UseEffects` throughout for components to function.